Visitor Restrictions to Hospitals & Ambulatory Sites

 Only vendors who are participating in patient care or hospital environmental maintenance will be allowed to enter MUSC Health hospitals.

-Ambulatory Care Visitor Restrictions (Including Hollings Cancer Center)
+Ambulatory Care and Out-Patient Visitor Restrictions for Non-Admitted Patients (Including Hollings Cancer Center)

 - Pediatric Patients: Two (2) parents, legal guardians, or caregivers may accompany a pediatric patient to their appointment.